Bitcoin Myths · #10 of 20

 Ownership in Bitcoin, then, is not possession of a digital object.
 It is the exclusive right to move a specific amount of value on the ledger, secured by a piece of cryptographic information that only you hold.
 The wallet is the software or hardware that stores that information and uses it to sign transactions when you need to.
 It is an interface, not a container.

 If your password is what grants access to your email, losing the password means losing access to the account, not losing the emails.
 The emails are still on the server.
-Bitcoin works the same way: what you must protect is not a device, but a key.
+Bitcoin works the same way.
+What you must protect is not a device, but a key.
+The analogy breaks in one place.
+An email password can be reset, but a Bitcoin key cannot, so backing up the words that restore it is the one safeguard that matters most.

 Did You Know icon